 The app also provides sentence examples, dialogues, and tips for using what you learn.
 In addition to grammar and vocabulary, learners are also exposed to hiragana, katakana, and kanji.

 Needless to say Tae Kim has made a powerful app, and if you want to learn Japanese it is worth checking out.

 Italki is an app that gives you access to an online market place which connects language learners with language teachers for one-on-one Japanese language classes via video or audio chat.
 You can learn Japanese with these videos between other students and teachers.

 You can connect with Japanese teachers from Japan and around the world, for real individual Japanese lessons or tutoring sessions.

 There are also a lot of free features, such as a forum where you can ask native speakers language related questions, and a public notebook where you can write in Japanese and have your entries corrected by the community.
 This can be a fun way to learn Japanese through an internet connection.

-There's also a free language partner search option which allows you to connect with Japanese speakers who are learning English (so you can help each other in your respective target languages).
+There’s also a free language partner search option which allows you to connect with Japanese speakers who are learning English (so you can help each other in your respective target languages).
 After all, one of the best ways to practice a language is by speaking it with a native!

 *with a purchase of $20 or more.
 After your first purchased lesson, a credit of $10 will be added to your account

 Anki isn’t exclusively for language learning.
 But in my opinion it’s the best in a long line of customizable flashcard system apps which use spaced repetition.
 That being said it is a powerful language learning tool, and is extremely popular in Japanese learning circles.